julianrojas87/tree-geocoder/README.md

 [![npm](https://img.shields.io/npm/v/tree-geocoder.svg?style=popout)](https://npmjs.com/package/tree-geocoder)

-A command line tool and library for geocoding based on GeoNames data and the [TREE](https://github.com/TREEcg/specification#%E1%B4%9B%CA%80%E1%B4%87%E1%B4%87) traversal approach.
+A command line tool and library for geocoding based on [GeoNames](https://www.geonames.org/) data and the [TREE](https://github.com/TREEcg/specification#%E1%B4%9B%CA%80%E1%B4%87%E1%B4%87) traversal approach.

+Up to this version the tool matches GeoNames entities using a prefix-based approach, meaning that a geocoding query for `gent` will result in entities like [`Gent`](https://sws.geonames.org/2797657/), [`Gentinnes`](https://sws.geonames.org/2797650/), [`Gentbrugge`](https://sws.geonames.org/2797652/), etc. Exact matches will appear first in the list of results.

 ## Requirements